Looking to subdivide your section?

 4. Monitoring and Analysis: Surveying is used for monitoring changes in the environment, such as land erosion, subsidence, or the impact of development on landscapes.

-RPC Land Surveyors use various tools and technologies, including total stations, GPS receivers, drones, and laser scanners, to collect precise measurements.
+RPC – Surveying Planning Engineering use various tools and technologies, including total stations, GPS receivers, drones, and laser scanners, to collect precise measurements.
 They analyse this data to produce maps, boundary documents, elevation models, and other reports essential for planning and development.

 Overall, land surveying is critical for ensuring accurate land use, property delineation, and sustainable development while adhering to legal and regulatory requirements.
 Licensed Cadastral Surveyors (LCS) are the only professionals allowed by law to define physical extents and locations of land boundaries.
 LCS determine where boundaries are located and can adjudicate title in terms of determining who owns what land areas and who has rights over the land.

 A Licensed Cadastral Surveyor (LCS) is the only person who can submit the final plans to LINZ if you are subdividing.
-RPC believe that by involving a surveyor early in the planning of your subdivision or land development project you will achieve significantly better outcomes as we are familiar with all facets of land development, the pitfalls and the shortcuts and can drive your proposal through the development process.
+RPC – Surveying Planning Engineering believe that by involving a surveyor early in the planning of your subdivision or land development project you will achieve significantly better outcomes, as we are familiar with all facets of land development, the pitfalls and the shortcuts and can drive your proposal through the development process.

-RPC Land Surveyors Ltd is a consulting surveying firm based in Auckland, Cambridge and Mount Maunganui.
+RPC – Surveying Planning Engineering is a consulting surveying firm based in Auckland, Cambridge and Mount Maunganui.
 We have been providing Surveying, Resource Management, and Engineering services for over 50 years.
-When it comes to Subdividing a property, people tend to underestimate the complexities of the subdivision process.
+When it comes to subdividing a property, people tend to underestimate the complexities of the subdivision process.
 In particular, the management and coordination of the number of people involved.
 Subdividing involves input from many different professionals such as Arborists, Hydraulic, Structural & Geotechnical Engineers, Drainlayers and Builders to name a few, as well as other consultants who may need to address specific matters.
-RPC Land Surveyors can save you time and money as over the years we have built relationships with these consultants, local Councils and utility providers ensuring a streamlined project from start to finish.
+RPC – Surveying Planning Engineering can save you time and money as over the years we have built relationships with these consultants, local Councils and utility providers ensuring a streamlined project from start to finish.

 Getting a land survey can be essential for various reasons, depending on your specific situation and needs.
-Here are some common reasons why you might need RPC Land Surveyors:
+Here are some common reasons why you might need RPC – Surveying Planning Engineering:

 2. Property Purchase or Sale: When buying or selling land or a property, a survey can confirm the property’s boundaries and dimensions.
 This ensures that both parties have a clear understanding of what is being bought or sold.